|

 So I grabbed onto him and he grabbed onto me

-And then we were kinda pulling out of that hole
+And then we were kinda pulling out of that hole in the ice

 (pause) and then the funny part to me